-This introductory chapter (Chapter I) includes a brief overview of Park Township, explains how this Plan is structured.
+This introductory chapter (Chapter I) includes a brief overview of Park Township, explains how this Plan is structured and how it came to be.

 Chapter 2 details the Park Township Planning Commission's mission, vision, and goals for this Plan, including possible action steps to realize those goals.